lsst-dm/dmtn-168/index.rst

 If the jobs have not finished successfully, the job status would be *failed*.

 The pilot communication with the PanDA server is authenticated with a valid grid proxy, which is passed to the container through POD.
-Similarly, a json file of the GCS bucket access service account is passed to the container, in order to write/access to the GCS bucket in the python client for the Google Cloud Storage.
+Similarly, a credential json file of the GCS bucket access service account is passed to the container, in order to write/access to the GCS bucket in the python client for the Google Cloud Storage.

 Job Monitoring
 --------------